7ninjas/scss-mixins/BEST_PRACTICES.md

 ### Declaring order

-As you already should know we like to keep our codebase clear and transparent.
+As you already should know we like to keep our code base clear and transparent.
 That's the main reason why we keep order while declaring classes and their states.

 We follow the rule that first state of current class should be declared, then we declare nested children.
 Thanks to that we can easily see what properties given class can accept before focusing on child classes.
 Doing it in reverse